Engage with our events

 Previous discussion topics have included ‘Toxic Leadership’, and ‘Leadership and Followership’.

-The Scottish Chairman's workshop dinner is jointly organised between the Adam Smith Business School and Grant Thornton LLP and is held twice a year.
+The Scottish Chair Workshop Dinner is jointly organised between the Adam Smith Business School and Grant Thornton UK LLP and is held twice a year.
 The dinner was established in 2009 with the aim of creating an exclusive forum for Company Chairs to meet and discuss topical issues and build on their networks.

 Previous speakers have included John Swinney, Deputy First Minister of Scotland; Bill Gammell, Non-Executive Chairman of Cairn Energy; Rob Woodward, Chief Executive of STV Group plc; and Fiona McBain, Chief Executive of Scottish Friendly Assurance Society.